← Blog13 May 20265 min readPricing

 The $500 freelancer marketplace quote rarely stays at $500.
 Here are the eight hidden costs that turn a budget build into a $5,000 mistake — and what 10-day studios do differently.

 "Cheap" is the wrong frame.
 The right frame is "finished."
 Most cheap freelancer projects fail not because they were low-cost, but because they were never actually finished.
-Here are the costs nobody quotes you upfront.
+The site goes live looking 80% there, the dev disappears, and the founder discovers six months later that the missing 20% costs more than the original build.
+Here are the costs nobody quotes you upfront — every one of them is real, every one of them shows up on a Fiverr or Upwork or Reddit-found-cheap-dev project, and most are invisible until you're already on the hook.

 4. Hosting surprises.
-Cheap devs default to shared hosting that breaks at 1,000 monthly visitors.
-The migration to real hosting is a separate project.
+Cheap devs default to shared hosting at $5/month that breaks at 1,000 monthly visitors.
+When you hit a traffic spike — a PR mention, a Product Hunt launch, a viral post — the site goes down.
+The migration to real hosting (Vercel, Netlify, Cloudflare Pages) is its own project with its own fees.

 8. The disappear risk.
 The cheaper the dev, the higher the chance they ghost.
-The rescue project is its own line item.
+We've stepped in on six rescue projects this year.
+The rescue is itself a $1,500–$4,000 project — finding the credentials, recovering the codebase, debugging mystery integrations, often rebuilding from scratch because the inherited code is unmaintainable.

 The opposite of "cheap" isn't "expensive."
 It's "focused."
-A focused two-person studio can charge $260–$500 and ship a hand-coded site that performs, converts, and lasts.
-The way to spot one:
+A focused remote studio can charge $120–$590 and ship a hand-coded site that performs, converts, and lasts.
+The way to spot one in 10 minutes of vetting:

 Common questions